pub-calculator-io/mean-calculator/readme.md

-# Mean Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Mean Calculator Widget for WordPress

 The mean calculator or the average calculator helps you to get the average value of a data set.
 It divides the data values sum by the data values count to get the average (mean).